Authentication Emails That Don't Break Login Flows

 No. Token generation is your responsibility — use a cryptographically secure method such as HMAC-SHA256 or a TOTP library.
 MultiMail handles delivery only.
 You own the secret material, expiry logic, and single-use enforcement.
 MultiMail never stores the raw token value.

-How fast is delivery for high-priority authentication emails?
+How fast is delivery for authentication emails?

 Can I send from my own domain instead of multimail.dev?